Oceanic Pharmachem Private Limited (OPPL) believes that Corporate Social Responsibility is, in actuality an investment in Market Reputation.

 A strong corporate reputation clears the way for positive brand value.
 A compelling brand or a pitch-perfect value proposition will stand diluted in scenarios of reputational frictions about the company.

 CSR activities protect and grow corporate reputation, which creates a supportive backdrop for brand strategies to succeed.
 CSR activities also help the company continue to engage with communities and stakeholders that can provide valuable feedback for their products and services, strengthening their business.
 Investment in initiatives that bolster reputation unlocks business value and shared value.

 Successfully implemented CSR programs go beyond the mandatory good, creating a two-fold positive impact on employees.
 First, for employees themselves, these activities are often a critical piece of how they connect with the company.
 It makes them fulfilled, gives them a chance to serve with colleagues in a new way and build their skills, and plays an important role as they go out in the world as brand ambassadors in their daily lives.

-CSR measurement is evolving and a lack of it renders the CSR programs to line-item expenses instead of initiatives that drives business value for the corporation.
-By measuring success, CSR activities protect reputation and shape the business landscape in a supportive way.
+CSR measurement is evolving and a lack of it renders the CSR programs to line-item expenses instead of initiatives that drive business value for the corporation.
+By measuring success, CSR activities protect the reputation and shape the business landscape in a supportive way.